WRDQ: Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 On April 14, 2008, the station launched a new digital sub-channel 27.2 to carry the Retro Television Network.
 On September 5, 2011, WRDQ replaced RTV with Antenna TV on its second digital subchannel.
 The RTV affiliation in Orlando then moved to a sub-channel of competitor WKMG-TV and later onto WRCF-CD.
 In June 2013, WRDQ added a third sub-channel 27.3.
 In January 2014, 27.3 was remapped as virtual channel 31.2 and used for a simulcast of Telemundo Orlando affiliate WTMO.
 On April 10, 2015, a fourth sub-channel 27.4 was added to accommodate the move of Grit TV from sister station WFTV.
 In 2020, WRDQ replaced Antenna TV with a duplicate station of Court TV on 27.2 which can be also seen on WOTF-DT5.
-On August 15, 2021 This TV replaced Grit TV.
+On August 15, 2021, This TV replaced Grit TV.
+Sometime in May 2024, HSN2 replaced This TV.
+In late September 2025, HSN2 was replaced with WEST, as WRDQ was one of the launch affiliates for the network.

 Analog-to-digital conversion

-WRDQ shut down its analog signal, on UHF channel 27, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WRDQ shut down its analog signal, over UHF channel 27, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 14 to channel 27 for post-transition operations.